gabriel-jm/lithen-fns/docs/html.md

 ### Add events

 Events are added to the elements following this pattern: `on-[event name]=[value]`.
-The value passed must be a Function or an object that implements the [EventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) interface.
+The value passed must be a Function that implements the [EventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) interface.
 The need to add a slash after the **on** is just to prevent conflits with the default html pattern of `on[event name]`, just if someone wants to use this defaults properties.